By Eric Smith

 “We love running specialty stores,” Gravatt said.
 “We’re the biggest brand in the world, but we also know that running specialty stores bring us a level of authenticity in a multibranded environment that we don’t necessarily command by ourselves.
 So we really appreciate what they do and what they bring.”

 Nike was one of 26 running footwear, apparel and accessory brands—both large and small—that descended on Denver this week to present their newest offerings at the Running Industry Association’s inaugural Kick Show, held June 3-6 at The Curtis Hotel.

 With the tagline of “Where Run Specialty Goes to Work,” the strictly business show paired 65 retailers with those brands to solidify their partnerships and help them grow sales across the run specialty channel.
-And throughout the event, brands made it known how vital the channel is to the growth of running footwear, apparel and accessories—even as e-commerce and direct sales take a bite of out their business.
+And throughout the event, brands made it known how vital the channel is to the growth of running footwear, apparel and accessories—even as e-commerce and direct sales take a bite out of their business.

 “This channel has obviously gone through some ebbs and flows over the last 10 years, and I feel like it’s on really solid ground right now,” said Tom Carleo, VP of running/outdoor, New Balance.
 “A lot of that ground is based on newer ownership or people that really rebooted their strategies and plans.
 It’s fun to meet a lot of new folks and also connect with some of the people who’ve been around a long time.”

 Plenty of other brands said the same thing about getting their 2020 product lines in front of the run specialty shops that serve as the sport’s front line.
 And the Kick Show allowed brands to showcase their newest offerings without the need for the splashiest booth or best swag because the “pipes and drapes” format made it a more buttoned-up business affair.